vladbolliet/chess_game/README.md

 ## Description

-This is a simple chess game made in C.
+This is a simple chess game made in C
+ORIGINAL branch.